OmidHpr7/AbusivePersianTextDetection/README.md

-# AbusivePersianTextDetection
+# AbusivePersianTweetsDetection
-Detection of Persian abusive texts:
+Detection of Persian abusive tweets:
 In this project, we fine-tuned the HooshvareLab/bert-base-parsbert-uncased model using the SimpleTransformers library to detect abusive texts in Persian.